1941 (film): Production

-According to Steven Spielberg's appearance in the documentary Stanley Kubrick: A Life in Pictures, Kubrick suggested that 1941 should have been marketed as a drama rather than a comedy.
-The chaos of the events following the Pearl Harbor attack in 1941 is summarized by Dan Aykroyd's character, Sgt.
-Tree, who repeatedly states, 'If there's one thing I can't stand seeing, it's Americans fighting Americans."
+According to Steven Spielberg's appearance in the documentary Stanley Kubrick: A Life in Pictures, Stanley Kubrick suggested that 1941 should have been marketed as a drama rather than a comedy film.
+The chaos of the events following the Pearl Harbor attack in 1941 is summarized by Dan Aykroyd's character Sgt.
+Tree who repeatedly states, 'If there's one thing I can't stand seeing, it's Americans fighting Americans".

 Robert Zemeckis originally pitched the concept to John Milius as a serious depiction of the real-life 1942 Japanese bombardment of Ellwood, California; the subsequent false alarm of a Japanese air raid on Los Angeles; and the 1943 Zoot Suit Riots, titled The Night the Japs Attacked.
-After development of the film transferred from Metro-Goldwyn-Mayer to Universal Pictures, executives insisted that the title be changed to Rising Sun to avoid the use of the derogatory term "Jap."
+After development of the film transferred from Metro-Goldwyn-Mayer (MGM) to Universal Pictures, executives insisted that the title be changed to Rising Sun to avoid the use of the derogatory term "Jap".
 The story became a comedy after Steven Spielberg became involved as director, and the script was rewritten during the production of Close Encounters of the Third Kind in 1977.
 The characters of Claude Crumm and Herb Kaziminsky were originally written with The Honeymooners co-stars Jackie Gleason and Art Carney in mind.
 Hollis P. "Holly" Wood and "Wild Bill" Kelso were originally minor characters before Belushi and Pickens were cast.

-1941 is also notable as one of the few American films featuring Toshiro Mifune, a popular Japanese actor.
+1941 is also notable as one of the few American films featuring popular Japanese actor Toshiro Mifune.
 It is also the only American film in which Mifune used his own voice in speaking Japanese and English.
-In his previous movies, Mifune's lines were dubbed by Paul Frees.
+In his previous movies, Mifune's lines were dubbed in English by Paul Frees.

-John Wayne, Charlton Heston, and Jimmy Stewart were originally offered the role of Major General Stilwell, with Wayne still considered for a cameo in the film.
+John Wayne, Charlton Heston, and James Stewart were originally offered the role of Major General Joseph Stilwell, with Wayne still considered for a cameo in the film.
 After reading the script, Wayne decided not to participate due to ill health, but also urged Spielberg not to pursue the project, as both he and Heston felt the film was unpatriotic.
 Spielberg recalled, "[Wayne] was really curious and so I sent him the script.
 He called me the next day and said he felt it was a very un-American movie, and I shouldn't waste my time making it.
 He said, 'You know, that was an important war, and you're making fun of a war that cost thousands of lives at Pearl Harbor.
 Don't joke about World War II'."
-Initially Spielberg wanted Meyer Mishkin to portray himself, but had to cast Iggie Wolfington because of Screen Actors Guild regulations barring film agents from working as actors.
+Initially Spielberg wanted Hollywood agent Meyer Mishkin to portray himself, but had to cast Iggie Wolfington because of Screen Actors Guild regulations barring film agents from working as actors.